Ride at a glance:

 The ride will continue along the Pangong Lake.
 We will be covering complete length of Pangong Tso during this ride.
 The sudden change in terrain is exciting.
 The shades of mountains in this region stand out and you cannot get enough of these colourful beauty!

 Post breakfast we will start our ride.
 This is a very important day of the ride as we will be riding to the Undoubtable Highest Motorable pass- Umling La which is at 19300 feet making it higher than Khardung La.
+This day is going the be the most memorable day of your life!

-Overnight stay at Hanle.
+Overnight stay at Sarchu.